Emotional Support Animal (ESA)

 Abuse or Neglect

-Any suspected or observed issues related to animal abuse or neglect will be reported to the proper investigating authorities and may subject the student to disciplinary action as well.
-In the event that an ESA accommodation is forfeited due to neglect/abuse of animal or failure to follow the guidelines, the Handler forfeit’s their right to be considered for another ESA accommodation. *Depending on the severity of the incident, the Handler may be referred to Vice President of Student Development and the animal may be removed from campus immediately without proceeding through the steps outlined above.
+Any suspected or observed issues related to animal abuse or neglect will be reported to the proper investigating authorities and may subject the student to disciplinary action.
+If an ESA accommodation is forfeited due to neglect or abuse of an animal, or for failure to follow the guidelines, the Handler forfeit’s their right to be considered for another ESA accommodation.

-by a Dog Guide in training may not be refused entrance to a place of public accommodation
+Tennessee state law (Tenn.
+Code Ann. § 62-7-112) provides that persons accompanied by a Dog Guide in training may not be refused entrance to a place of public accommodation for the reason that the Dog Guide trainer is being led or accompanied by a dog guide in training, provided:

 - The Dog guide trainer first presents for inspection credentials issued by an accredited school for training dog guides; and

-- The dog guide in training, when led or accompanied by a dog guide trainer, is wearing a harness and is held on a leash by the dog guide trainer or, when led or accompanied by a dog guide trainer, is held on a leash by the dog guide trainer.
+- The dog guide in training, when led or accompanied by a dog guide trainer, is wearing a harness and is held on a leash by the dog guide trainer, or, when led or accompanied by a dog guide trainer, is held on a leash by the dog guide trainer.

-- updated documentation from their mental health provider.
+* Updated documentation from their mental health provider.